kshr08/Dashboard/README.md

 Note: Due to Postman requiring authentication to create/export collections in the current environment, detailed API documentation has been provided instead.
 All endpoints are fully testable using any REST client.

+## Note on how I would scale the frontend-backend integration for production:
+Scaling the Frontend–Backend Integration for Production

+If this application were to be taken to production, the frontend and backend would be treated as two independent services that communicate through well-defined APIs.

+On the frontend side, the Next.js app would be deployed on a platform like Vercel or Netlify, which provides built-in CDN support.
+This ensures fast load times across different regions.
+Static assets and pages can be cached, reducing unnecessary API calls.
+Environment variables would be used to switch API endpoints cleanly between development, staging, and production environments.

+On the backend side, the Node.js API would be deployed as a stateless service.
+Since authentication is handled using JWTs, the backend does not rely on server-side sessions, which makes horizontal scaling straightforward.
+Multiple backend instances can be added behind a load balancer as traffic grows.
+Prisma acts as an abstraction layer over PostgreSQL, making database management, schema changes, and performance optimization easier.

+For the database, PostgreSQL can be scaled using indexing, connection pooling, and read replicas if required.
+As the application grows, commonly accessed data can be cached using an in-memory store like Redis to improve response times.

+From a security and reliability perspective, sensitive values such as JWT secrets and database credentials would be stored securely using environment variables or secret managers.
+HTTPS would be enforced across all services, and additional protections like rate limiting and request validation can be added to secure the APIs.

+Finally, with a CI/CD pipeline in place, frontend and backend changes can be tested and deployed independently.
+The current modular project structure already supports this, making future feature development and maintenance easier as the application scales.